sreeni0406/sreeni/Home.md

     logoutRedirectUri = http://myapplication.com:9999/index.jsp
     ```
 Keep in mind that both URLs must also be configured in `Authorized Redirect URIs` in Stormpath for the actual redirection to be executed by ID Site.
-2. **Shiro Configuration**: In your Shiro configuration file, you need to configure the ID Site Listener that will be notified about ID Site Operations such as registration, login and logout.
-The listener needs to be applied to the `IdSiteServlet` that is provided by the Stormpath Shiro Plugin.
-For, example if your listener class is `com.mycompany.myshiroapp.idsite.IdSiteListener`, you would do something like this:

-    ```ini
-    idSiteResultListener = com.mycompany.myshiroapp.idsite.IdSiteListener
-	idSiteServlet = com.stormpath.shiro.servlet.http.IdSiteServlet
-	idSiteServlet.idSiteResultListener = $idSiteResultListener
-    ```
-With this configuration, every time an ID site operation (such as login or logout) is successfully executed, the listener will be notified in the corresponding method.

 ### Disable ID Site